Strain identifier

 BacDive-ID: 138119

-keywords: genome sequence, Bacteria, anaerobe, spore-forming, mesophilic, Gram-positive
+keywords: genome sequence, Bacteria, anaerobe, spore-forming, mesophilic, Gram-positive, rod-shaped

 description: Clostridium perfringens CIP 104880 is an anaerobe, spore-forming, mesophilic bacterium of the family Clostridiaceae.